Lecithin-Sphingomyelin Ratio (Amniotic Fluid)

 What might affect my test results?

-Numerous factors can affect your test results.
+Many factors can affect your test results.
 These include:

-Presence of fetal or maternal blood in the amniotic fluid
+Fetal or maternal blood in the amniotic fluid

 Abnormally high volumes of amniotic fluid, which may give false-low test values